John R. Bawden

 Campus and Invited Talks

 2021 “The Fall of Tenochtitlan: What Happened to Mexico’s Great Imperial City Five Hundred Years Ago and Why It Still Matters.”
-Forthcoming presentation at the University of Montevallo, 4 November 2021.
+Delivered at the University of Montevallo, 4 November 2021.

-2021 “When Baseball Became Baseball: exploring the nineteenth origins of the national pastime, 1845-1865.”
+2021 “When Baseball Became Baseball: Exploring the Nineteenth Century Origins of the National Pastime, 1845-1865.”
 Delivered live and via Zoom at the University of Montevallo, 6 October 2021.

 2020 “Cuba in Transition.”
 Delivered to students and faculty, Birmingham Southern College, 12 March 2020.